q3769/conseq4j/README.md

     @Autowired private ShoppingEventProcessor shoppingEventProcessor;

     /**
      * Suppose run-time invocation of this method is managed by the messaging provider.
-     * This is usually via a single caller thread.
+This is usually via a single
+     * caller thread.
-     * <p></p>
+     * <p>
-     * Concurrency is achieved when shopping events of different shopping cart IDs are
-     * processed in parallel by different backing threads.
-Sequence is maintained on all
+     * Concurrency is achieved when shopping events of different shopping cart IDs are processed in parallel by
-     * shopping events of the same shopping cart ID, via linear progressing of the
+     * different backing threads.
+Sequence is maintained on all shopping events of the same shopping cart ID, via
-     * {@link CompletableFuture}'s completion stages.
+     * linear progression of execution stages with {@link java.util.concurrent.CompletableFuture}.
      */
     public void onMessage(Message shoppingEvent) {
         conseqExecutor.submit(() -> shoppingEventProcessor.process(shoppingEvent), shoppingEvent.getShoppingCartId());